Davis, Massachusetts

-Davis, Massachusetts is the abandoned location of the Davis Pyrite Mine, located in the town of Rowe, Massachusetts.
+Davis, Massachusetts, is the abandoned location of the Davis Pyrite Mine, located in the town of Rowe, Massachusetts.
 Once the largest iron pyrite mine in Massachusetts, Davis grew to be a decent sized mining village at the beginnings of the Second Industrial Revolution (1870–1915).
-But in 1911, a non-fatal collapse of the mine due to “poor mining practices” ended the nearly 30-year run.
-By 1937, the mining camp had faded, and all that remained were a blacksmith shop and about 150 cellar holes.
+But in 1911, a non-fatal collapse of the mine due to "poor mining practices" ended the nearly 30-year run.
+By 1937, the mining camp had faded, and all that remained was a blacksmith shop and about 150 cellar holes.